darrenjw/djwhacks/scala/breeze-blas/Readme.md

 ## Java 16+

 As explained in the netlib readme, there is an additional wrinkle if you are using a recent JVM (version 16 or higher).
-Since recent JVMs expose vector operations, it is possible to write pure Java BLAS libraries with similar performance to native libraries.
+Since recent JVMs expose vector operations, it is now possible to write pure Java BLAS libraries with similar performance to native libraries.
 Recent versions of netlib include such an implementation, called `VectorBLAS`.
 So, if you run your Scala Breeze application on a recent JVM, netlib will first check to see if it can detect a `VectorBLAS`, and if it finds it, it will use it in preference to a native library.
 However, if it can't (which is likely to be the case by default), then it will next look for a *native* BLAS, before eventually falling back to a less performant Java BLAS library.
 So if you have a good native BLAS installed and configured, then you are probably happy with this, and can safely ignore any errors or warnings about not being able to find a `VectorBLAS`.